Staff & Leadership

 Alexander Griggs, Community Outreach Coordinator (Alexander@Fairness.org)

-Alexander Griggs is the Community Outreach Coordinator for the Fairness campaign.
+Alexander Griggs is the Community Outreach Coordinator for the Fairness Campaign.
 He is a transmasculine man and a Louisville native that is well connected to the local queer and gender expansive community.
 They are currently pursuing a doctorate degree in Psychology with a concentration in Gender and Sexual Fluidity.
-Alexander runs an organization called Transcending Stigma that connects gender expansive people together in community and provides Gender Diversity Equity Inclusion and Belonging Workshops for education purposes.
-They have a vision to shift the narrative of the negative stigma around LGBTQ+ experiences and is committed to being a part of the solution to cultivating a society safe for queer and gender expansive people to live, work, and play.
+Alexander co-chairs an organization called Trans Wellness Coalition that connects organizations that serve gender expansive people together in community.
+He provides Gender Diversity Equity Inclusion and Belonging Workshops for education purposes for schools, businesses, churches, and other organizations to shift the narrative of the negative stigma around LGBTQ+ experiences.
+They are committed to being a part of the solution to cultivating a society safe for queer and gender expansive people to live, work, and play.
 Alexander uses the pronouns he/they.

 Chris Hartman, Executive Director (Chris@Fairness.org)